dnutiu/dnutiu/README.md

 🧑‍💻

-I’m Denis, a programmer living in 🇷🇴 Romania.
-I’m passionate about **software development** ✨.
+I’m Denis, a software engineer living in Romania. ✨.

-During my day-to-day work, I develop backend services, CLIs and web applications in Python, JavaScript, Go and other languages depending on the project.
-Kubernetes is my tool of choice for deploying and managing applications in the cloud.
+- 🔭 I’m currently working on web applications and microservices.
+- 🌱 I’m currently learning Kotlin
+- 👯 I’m looking to collaborate on open source projects that I use daily.
+- 💬 Ask me about anything tech related.

 I also run a personal blog on [https://nuculabs.dev](https://nuculabs.dev) in which I write various technical posts 💬.